 - Charlton County serves 1,591 students.
 About 79 percent of students are economically disadvantaged.
 Fully funding the state's QBE formula would send \$685 more per student to Charlton this year.
-The value of taxable property fell by almost 10 percent in Charlton from 2002 to 2012.
-Charlton is coping with the squeeze through increased class sizes, a shortened school calendar and reduced programs for struggling students. - Hall County serves 27,351 children.
-Sixty-one percent are economically disadvantaged.
+The value of taxable property fell by nearly 10 percent in Charlton from 2002 to 2012.
+Charlton is coping with the squeeze through increased class sizes, reduced programs for struggling students and cut the school calendar to 178 days from the standard 180. - Hall County serves 27,351 children.
+Sixty-one percent of them are economically disadvantaged.
 Fully funding the state's QBE formula would send \$644 more per student to Hall this year.
 The value of taxable property fell nearly 17 percent in Hall from 2008 to 2012.
 The squeeze prompted Hall schools this year to furlough teachers, increase class sizes and cut the school calendar to 176 days from the standard 180. - Whitfield County serves 13,443 students.
-Seventy-two percent are economically disadvantaged.
+Seventy-two percent of them are economically disadvantaged.
 Fully funding the state's QBE formula would send \$728 more per student to Whitfield this year.
-The value of taxable property fell by over 18 percent in Whitfield from 2008 to 2012.
+The value of taxable property fell by more than 18 percent in Whitfield from 2008 to 2012.
 The squeeze prompted Whitfield schools to increase class sizes, furlough teachers and cut the school calendar to 175 days instead of the 180 standard.

-Detailed financial data is available for each Georgia school district at www.gbpi.org
+Information for each Georgia school district at www.gbpi.org in "The Schoolhouse Squeeze" report.